31-Year-Old Pitcher – Colorado Rockies

 Greg Holland Contract Information:

-Agreed to a one-year, $7 million contract with the Rockies in January of 2017 that includes a vesting option for 2018.
+Signed a one-year, $7 million contract with the Rockies in January of 2017.
+Contract includes a $15 million player option for 2018.

 To instantly reveal our fantasy analysis of every player – including Greg Holland – simply subscribe now.

 |Today's Projections||Subscribe now to see Today's projected stats for Greg Holland|

 |Next 7 Days||Subscribe now to see our Next 7 Days projections for Greg Holland|